singnet/dev-portal/tutorials/call-a-service.md

 ## Step 6.
 Congratulations!

-You've managed to set up your environment to interact with SingularityNET.
+You've managed to set up your environment to interact with SingularityNET and call services via the marketplace and the command line.

-While these ways of working with SingularityNET are very powerful (we've barely touched on all the things the CLI is used for), this isn't how you'd necessarily build an application that is integrated with SingularityNET services.
-To do that, we recommend that you expore our SDK.
-Which is the
+While these ways of working with SingularityNET are very powerful (we've barely touched on all the things the CLI is used for), this isn't how you'd necessarily want to build an application that is integrated with SingularityNET.
+To do that, we recommend that you learn about our SDK which is the next article in our Getting Started series.